NH128/Module-1-Challenge/README.md

 - ### Be more open as to the technology used and its benefits
 - ### Consider opportunities to 'team' up with other companies in a similar market
 - ### Identify and clarify competitive advantages
+- ### Consider a service to new companies to identify areas of regulatory or other risks and plan a strategy.
+- ### Consider the possibility of getting endorsement from the various regulatory authoritie to cope.

 ## Concerns
-- ### Is this really a FINTECH company or merely following fashion
+- ### Is this really a FINTECH company or merely a marketing ploy.
+The true value of the various platforms is not evidenced.